haskell/ghcup-hs/docs/guide.md

 ## Basic usage

-For the simple interactive TUI (not available on windows), run:
+For the simple, interactive, text-based user interface (TUI) (not available on windows), run:

 ```sh
 ghcup tui